Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 Yes.
 Parental burnout is a recognised psychological phenomenon with a substantial and growing research base.
 It is defined as a state of chronic stress specific to the parenting role, characterised by exhaustion, emotional distancing from one's children, a contrast with who you used to be as a parent, and a feeling of saturation.
 Research by Isabelle Roskam, Moïra Mikolajczak and colleagues at UCLouvain has established validated measurement tools — including the Parental Burnout Assessment — and identified risk factors, consequences, and paths to recovery.

-The early signs often include a pervasive sense of exhaustion that does not resolve with rest, reduced emotional availability toward your children, irritability that feels disproportionate, and a loss of the satisfaction or meaning that parenting once provided.
-Physical symptoms such as headaches, disrupted sleep, and a general sense of heaviness are also common.
+The most commonly reported signs include exhaustion that does not resolve with rest, irritability that feels disproportionate, emotional distancing from your children, physical symptoms such as headaches or disrupted sleep, and a loss of the satisfaction parenting once provided.
+Less discussed but equally significant signs include emotional numbness, loss of tender feelings towards your children, resentment towards the role itself, and intrusive thoughts about escape.
 Many parents initially attribute these signs to being generally tired or stressed, which is one reason burnout is often identified late.

 How long does parental burnout last?